 Who Is the Marketplace for?

-MNsure is Minnesota's Marketplace for health insurance, where you can shop for and buy insurance in person, online, or by phone.
-The Marketplace is run by the state government.
+MNSure health insurance Marketplace is where eligible residents can shop for and buy insurance in person, online, or by phone.
+In Minnesota, the Marketplace is run by the state government.
 The Marketplace, also called an Exchange, is mainly for people who:

 - Don’t have insurance